christo/loquacious/README.md

 * speech output
 * settings panel
 * lip sync video output usually works but only for human faces
+* chat history shown like conversation (will probably turn off for when speech input is implemented)

 ## TODO